approximatelylinear/sillyputty/README.md

 # Model Tools #

-This provides helpers for implementing the Scikit-Learn interface used internally by Hume.
+This provides helpers for implementing the Scikit-Learn interface.

 The overall rationale is to provide utilities for: